pramod12r/t2dm-hybrid-prediction/README.md

 ## 📄 License

-This project is licensed under the TKRCET License — see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License — see the [LICENSE](LICENSE) file for details.

 ---